- Scheduled tasks launch

 HPA_MONITOR_ALL;;scheduletasks_basic

-The lines are evaluated in order, add as much lines as needed.
-Evaluation stops when a pattern match.
+The lines are evaluated in order, add as many lines as needed - evaluation stops when a pattern matches

-If the constant is not found, and the external reference did not match any line, there is no monitoring added.
+If the constant is not found, and the external reference did not match any line, there is no monitoring considered

 Logs

-This feature trace the new parameters added to the scheduled tasks in the Schedule Server agent file, usually :
+This feature traces the new parameters added to the scheduled tasks in the Schedule Server agent file, usually

 {{hpa_agent_dir}}/wily/logs/IntroscopeAgent-HpaGenericSchedulerServer.log